pyscf/pyscf.github.io/docs/_sources/user/tddft.rst.txt

     \end{array}\!\!\right) \;,

-where :math:`\mathbf{A}` and :math:`\mathbf{B}` are the orbital hessians which also appear in the stability analysis for reference states (see :numref:`stability_analysis`), :math:`\omega` is the excitation energy, and :math:`\mathbf{X}` and :math:`\mathbf{Y}` represent the response of the density matrix.
+where :math:`\mathbf{A}` and :math:`\mathbf{B}` are the orbital hessians which also appear in the stability analysis for reference states (see :ref:`stability_analysis`), :math:`\omega` is the excitation energy, and :math:`\mathbf{X}` and :math:`\mathbf{Y}` represent the response of the density matrix.
 In cases where the system possesses